MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 ## Key features of remote share provider

-In SharePoint Server subscription edition, we provide a new RBS provider **Remote Share Provider**.
+In SharePoint Server Subscription Edition, we provide a new RBS provider **Remote Share Provider**.

 Following are the key features of Remote Share Provider:
 - This provider supports offload Binary Large Object (BLOB) storage to remote SMB system and totally enables content database storage in SQL server side.
 Therefore, with the same amount of limitation of content database, as in 200-GB size, more file volumes can be stored in one content database.
 Hence, it helps not only to reduce the cost for storage but also for the maintenance.